Saint Bonaventure's College: Modern History

 St. Bon's school was closed in 1998 due to the end of denominational education in the province.
 In 1999, the school was reopened with the Society of Jesus, from their local St. Pius X Church, offering administrative help; it is now the only K-12 private school, and the only Catholic school, in the city.

 The school was also a perennial leader in sports and was the first educational institution to institute an annual sports day.
 The prestigious Boyle Trophy has a long association with the school.

 In 2003, St. Bon's became a member of the Jesuit Secondary School Association.

 A Strategic Plan was approved by the Board of Governors in 2015.
 This plan which outlines strategic initiatives to further the school's mission has met with considerable success.

 In May 2017, the school launched a news magazine, "Magis."
 This magazine distributed to the school community and benefactors, outlines how the school is achieving its mission.
 The school also presents an award to successful young alumni, called the Magis Award.
 Recipient history can be found on the school's website.

 Music Education

-The school is well known for excellence in music.
-Under the direction of Vincenza Etchegary, the school now has more than seven bands, has won numerous awards, and has traveled to MusicFest Canada to compete in competitions, winning several awards.

-In 2004, St. Bonaventure's College Wind Ensemble won the CBC Radio 2004 Provincial School Band Competition for Newfoundland and Labrador.
-In 2007, the Wind Ensemble traveled to Orlando, Florida to compete in the All American Band Festival, and took home many awards, including Most Outstanding Band.
-The school's choirs have also achieved success in many local competitions under the direction of Kellie Walsh; the Senior Choir won the 2006 Kiwanis Rose Bowl, and the Treble Choir won the same award in 2007.

-In April 2009, the Wind Ensemble, Senior Jazz Band and the Treble Choir of the school travelled to Anaheim, California, to participate in the Heritage Music Festival, winning the top awards.
-The Wind Ensemble won the 2017 CBC Music Class Challenge for their rendition of the 2018 Olympic Theme Song and had their version broadcast during national olympic television coverage on CBC.
+The instrumental band program at the school is currently under the direction of Vincenza Etchegary.

-The choral program is now currently under the direction of Susan Quinn.
+Alongside this, the choral program is now currently under the direction of Susan Quinn.